Main Menu

 Prey: What Vampire Squids Eat

 Meanwhile, the vampire squids are detritivores and are the only cephalopods that do not eat live animals.
-They usually feed on marine snow and detritus that includes fecal pellets and dead planktonic creatures.
+They usually feed on marine snow and detritus which includes fecal pellets and dead planktonic creatures.

 Sources suggest that at the time of reproduction, the male passes packets full of sperm to the female.
 The females then store these packets in pouches until they need the sperm.